JarodRosenthal/Jarod_Challenge/README.md

 </html>
 ```
 - [x] Secure this application and host such that only appropriate ports are publicly exposed and any http
 requests are redirected to https.
-You should feel free to use a self-signed certificate for the web server.
+This should be automated using a configuration management tool of your choice and you should feel free to use a self-signed certificate for the web server.
-- [x] Develop and apply autoamted tests to validate the correctness of the server configuration.
+- [x] Develop and apply automated tests to validate the correctness of the server configuration.
 Express everything in code
 - [x] Provide your code in an https://github.com repo named <YOUR_FIRSTNAME>_Challenge

+## Solution
+For this challenge I selected CloudFormation as the IaC management tool.
+The roll back capability CloudFormation offers will be helpful when performing automated smoke tests.
+In the template we create an Apache web server running on an Amazon Linux AMI.
+I picked Amazon Linux since it comes with agents and cli tools pre-installed.
+The web server sits in an ASG.
+I'm stingy, so we are using Spot instances for the stateless application.
+We create a security group to allow open access for Apache and SSH via an IP using a /32 bit mask.
+Apache has a self signed certificate and is setup to redirects HTTP to HTTPS.

+## Validation
+An automated validation test is applied in the UserData section.
+There is a while loop that curls to HTTPS for the index.html file.
+It checks every 5 seconds until a 200 code is returned.
+If not received within 3 minutes, the creation policy will timeout and automatically roll back the changes and signal failure.
+If the HTTPS curl to port 80 is successful, we know Apache is running, that the index.html file has been created, and HTTP to HTTPS redirection is working.

 ## Deployment

 Use the AWS console or [AWS](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install) CLI to deploy template.